Alban34/random-legendary/README.md

 ## Known extensions
 So far, the cards that are randomly chosen come from:
+- Ant-Man
-- Base core set
+- Champions
+- Civil War
+- Core Set
 - Dark City
+- Doctor Strange and the Shadows of Nightmare
 - Guardians of the Galaxy
-- Champions
-- Doctor Strange and the Shadows of Nightmare
-- New Mutants
-- Ant-man
 - Heroes of Asgard
-- Civil War
-- Secret War vol1
 - Paint the Town Red
+- Secret Wars, Volume 1
+- The New Mutants

 ## What's next?
 This is a very early version of the randomizer that addresses only my personal needs (with only my personally owned extensions).